tradermanish/Tech-A-Intern-Flashlight-App/README.md

 - Camera and Flashlight feature implementation
 - Coroutine for background counter
 - Android Permissions handling
-- Shared Preference
+- Shared Preference(not now in fut)
-- Screen brightness
+- Screen brightness(not now in fut)